sagemath/trac_to_gh/Issue 2901.md

 # Issue 2901: rewrite load_session and save_session to use much better modern techniques (in particular merge the notebook and non-notebook implementations)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2901

 Original creator: was